juan-t0rres/game-project/README.md

 # game

-this is the repository for our in class game project
+this is the repository for our in class game project.